 Meet the BEST lentil soup recipe!
-Made with dried lentils, fresh vegetables, flavorful spices, and hearty greens, it's simple, nourishing, and delicious.
+Made with dried lentils, fresh vegetables, flavorful spices, and hearty greens, it's simple, healthy, and delicious.

-This lentil soup is packed with hearty greens, tender vegetables, and fiber- and protein-rich lentils.
-Fresh herbs and spices fill it with complex flavor, and a splash of vinegar adds a delicious tangy kick.
+This easy lentil soup recipe is warming, nourishing, and delicious.
+It’s packed with hearty greens, tender vegetables, and fiber- and protein-rich lentils.
+Fresh herbs and spices fill it with complex flavor, and a splash of vinegar adds a bright, tangy kick.

 It’s not just my best lentil soup recipe—it’s one of my best recipes, period.
 It’s been a staple in my rotation for years.
-I love that it’s easy to make with mostly pantry ingredients and that it’s nourishing, warming, and satisfying.
-If you ask me, it’s the perfect healthy dinner for a winter weeknight (save any leftovers for lunch the next day!).
-I hope you love this classic lentil soup as much as I do.
+Easy to make with pantry ingredients, it’s the perfect healthy dinner for a winter weeknight (save any leftovers for lunch the next day!).
+I hope you love this simple lentil soup as much as I do.

 Lentil Soup Ingredients

-Here’s what you’ll need to make this lentil soup recipe:
+Here’s what you’ll need to make this soup:

 - Lentils, of course!
-I recommend using green or French green lentils because they hold their shape in the soup, adding satisfying texture.
+The best types of lentils for this recipe are green lentils or French lentils, also known as Le Puy lentils.
+They hold their shape nicely in the soup, adding satisfying texture.
 Brown lentils are also a fine option.
-Don’t use red lentils here—they’re too mushy for this recipe.
+Red lentils are too mushy for this recipe.
+If you have them on hand, go check out my red lentil soup instead!

 - Extra-virgin olive oil – For richness.